arvindrajnaidu/maineffect/README.md

 ### Quickstart

-Let us go over some examples that explain the crux.
+Let us dive right in with some examples.

 #### Example #1

 **Parse** the file (Do not require or import). **Find** the function you want to test by name and **CallWith** the test arguments.

 ##### Calculator.js

 	const logger = import('Logger')
 	const sum = (a,b) => a + b